 The foundational steps reside in the three Es: Explore, Engage, and Excel.

-Explore: This is the first step and the foundational pillar of Active Learning.
-Exploring isn’t just providing students with the information they need, it’s also about encapsulating that information with other components that allow students to explore those concepts further.
+This is the first step and the foundational pillar of Active Learning.
+Exploring isn’t just about providing students with the information they need.
+It also involves encapsulating that information with additional components that enable students to explore concepts further.
 Think of it as the first step of a cool science lab.
 It’s not only reading about atoms but seeing them move, playing with virtual elements, and maybe even causing a (safe!) digital explosion.
-We’re talking interactive course materials: online simulations, natural science apps, videos of mind-blowing experiments, and graphs they can tweak.
-The best part?
-Everyone learns at their own speed and process.
-Some will learn by carefully measuring each ingredient, while others may jump straight into mixing things up.
-That’s the spark that ignites a love for science.

-Excel: Rounding off the Active Learning narrative is step three where you’re not only ensuring students meet expected outcomes but providing them with the resources to excel past student outcomes.
-Forget those boring old tests and quizzes.
 Students will excel when given more diverse assessment types, such as adaptive testing with branching and remediation; various feedback delivery options; equitable and fair grading through modern grading tools; and the ability to create an endless supply of assessments for students to practice on.

 Active Learning in STEM Courses